juhp/hkgr/README.md

 Source tarball created: dist/hkgr-0.2.5.tar.gz
 ```

+Alternatively if you have manually tagged the version
+with `vX.Y.Z` you can use `hkgr dist` to create a tarball.

 The tarball can now be uploaded to Hackage as a candidate release:
 ```
 $ hkgr upload